IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 	# sudo /usr/bin/systemctl start postgresql-13
 	# sudo /usr/bin/systemctl enable postgresql-13

-For RHEL8/derivative the process would be identical but requires a disabling the OS' built-in postgresql module with ``dnf -qy module disable postgresql``.
+For RHEL8/derivative the process would be identical but requires a disabling the OS's built-in postgresql module with ``dnf -qy module disable postgresql``.

 Configuring Database Access for the Dataverse Installation (and the Dataverse Software Installer)
 =================================================================================================